superchangeai/www/src/blog/fasted-moving-api-understanding-llm.md

 ---
 title: "Fastest-moving APIs in tech: understanding LLM lifecycles"
 description: "A deep dive into the fast-paced lifecycle of AI models by OpenAI, Google, Anthropic, and Amazon.
 Learn why managing LLMs today is like running cloud infrastructure."
-tags: [AI lifecycle, LLM management, OpenAI models, Claude, Gemini, infrastructure]
+tags: [AI lifecycle management, LLM, OpenAI, Anthropic, Google, Amazon]
 date: "2025-04-21"
 author: "Superchange.ai"
 ---

-Between 2023 and 2025, the big players — OpenAI, Anthropic, Google, and Amazon — have been churning out new large language models (LLMs) and vision-language models (VLMs) faster than you can update your resume.
+Between 2023 and 2025, the big tech — OpenAI, Anthropic, Google, and Amazon — have been churning out new large language models (LLMs) and vision-language models (VLMs) faster than you can update your resume.
 For product managers and software engineers, this means constantly adapting to new APIs, features, and deprecations.
 It sounds like managing cloud infrastructure, but with even greater speed.

 In this post, we’ll map out the major API-available model announcements, analyze their shelf lives and deprecation timelines, and look at AI lifecycle management.
-Plus, we’ll show you how to track changes and implement dynamic model routing.
+Plus, we’ll show you how to track changes and implement dynamic model routing, making sure you sleep better at night.

 ---